plomgrading/plom/docs/returning_papers.md

 We have a secret code for each student.
 We want to upload these numbers to Canvas.

-  * Go to Canvas, add a new "return code" column
+  * Go to Canvas, add a new `return code` column.
+Note the lack of capitalization.
+The column must be called `return code` exactly.

       1. Create new assignment under Assignments.
       2. Made it a new group.
+The name doesn't matter.
       3. Check "do not count towards the grade"
       4. Set the maximum points to `999999999999` (twelve nines).
-          This might look slightly different...
+          This might look slightly different, canvas likes to use commas.
       5. Edit the assignment to say something non-scary so no one thinks its part of their score.
-      6. Publish and Immediately mute it.
-Note: see below!
+      6. Publish, and check for the icon showing you that it's hidden.
-      7. The name *must* be `return code` (or you will need to make changes to `11_....py`).
+      7. Again: the name *must* be `return code` (or you will need to make changes to `11_....py`).

-  * The new autumn 2019 Canvas gradebook doesn't use "mute", instead we want the "Grade Posting Policy" set to "Manual".
-One way to do
+  * As of autumn 2019 Canvas gradebook doesn't use "mute"; instead we set the "Grade Posting Policy" to "Manual", as noted above.
+One can doublecheck this under the "..." menu in the relevant column header.
-    this:

-      1. in Gradebook, click three dots in the relevant column header
-      2. select “Grade Posting Policy”
-      3  set to Manual

   * Export the gradebook by clicking on "export".
 Save the resulting csv file as `canvas_from_export.csv` and move it `finishing/`.